kim-minah/Game-of-Thrones-Network-Analysis/README.md

 - Essos-based and Dothraki groups are relatively isolated, each connecting primarily to the Queensguard, reflecting their geographic separation in the narrative.
 - Aggregated metrics reveal consistent House-level influence patterns across multiple definitions of connectivity.

----

-## Tools & Methods

-- **R (`igraph`)** for network construction and metric computation
-- **Cytoscape** for layout optimization and publication-ready visualization
-- Degree, strength, and ratio-based influence metrics
-- Node aggregation to compare individual- and group-level network structure

----

-## Notes

-This repository serves as a **record of coursework and analytical outputs**.
-Although the dataset is literary in origin, the workflow mirrors applied approaches used in influence modeling, segmentation analysis, and network-based measurement.